Benefits of body donation

 - Mayo Clinic has a long history of research endeavors — many dependent on body donation — that lead to medical innovations.

-- Mayo Clinic is a not-for-profit organization that uses institutional oversight committees to ensure that the educational intent of each donation is honored and respected.
+- Mayo Clinic is a nonprofit organization that uses institutional oversight committees to ensure that the educational intent of each donation is honored and respected.

 - Whole-body donation supports many educational opportunities, including teaching students, medical residents, physicians and other medical trainees.